Category Archives: Plants & Seeds

 Excellent for exhibition and for culinary purposes.
 Long, smooth-skinned roots with considerable resistance to canker.
 An essential part of your Sunday roast!
 Specially recommended.
 RHS Award of Garden Merit winner.
 Heritage Seed Variety, 1929 packet details – An admirable Parsnip which increases in popularity every year.
 Not quite so large as our Student, but more

-Onion (Salad) Seeds – White Lisbon
+Parsnip Seeds – White Gem

-Liquorice Seeds
+Purslane Seeds

 Leek Seeds – Autumn Giant 3 Albana